Apply to the MiT Program

 A minimum GPA of 3.0 on 4.0 scale for last 90 quarter hours or 60 semester hours.
 Evergreen grads: this requirement doesn't apply to you.
 Instead, we read through your evaluations to determine whether you're ready for graduate-level study.

-Completed the following general prerequisites with a 2.0 GPA or satisfactory narrative evaluation:
+Completed the following general prerequisites with a 2.0 GPA or satisfactory narrative evaluation.
+Required for all applicants by program start, but preferred by application date.

 - 4 quarter credits in college level statistics